USS Mount Hood (AE-11): Disaster

 On 10 November, the ship was lying in Berth 380, in the central part of the harbor near the harbor entrance, instead of being moored well away from the main anchorage.
 This was done for reasons of convenience, as it afforded her calmer water, shortened the boating distances for ammunition transfer, and allowed cruisers to come directly alongside her for munitioning.
-She was loaded with an assortment of munitions, including 100 and 250 lb bombs; 5, 6, 8, and 14 in shells and powder charges; .30 cal., .50 cal machine-gun and 20 mm cannon cartridges; aerial depth charges; and rocket projectiles and motors.
-In all, these comprised approximately 3,800 tons of ammunition.
+She was loaded with an assortment of munitions, including 100 and 250 lb bombs, 5, 6, 8, and 14 in shells and powder charges, .30 cal., .50 cal machine-gun and 20 mm cannon cartridges, aerial depth charges, and rocket projectiles and motors for a total of approximately 3,800 tons of ammunition.
 The ship was surrounded by small craft, including several medium-sized LCM landing craft.
 All five of her hatches were open, and 500 lb bombs were being loaded into #3 Hold.
 At 08:30 on 10 November 1944, a party consisting of communications officer, Lt.
 Lester H. Wallace, and 17 men left the ship and headed for shore to collect the ship's mail.
-At 08:55, while this party was walking on the beach, the explosion occurred.
+At 08:55, while this party was walking on the beach, the ship exploded.
 Even at a distance of 4600 yard from the ship, the force of the explosion knocked Wallace and most of his men from their feet.
 Scrambling back into their boat, they headed back to the ship, only to turn around again shortly thereafter as "There was nothing but debris all around...".

 Mount Hood explodes: the smoke trails are left by fragments ejected by the explosion.

 Mount Hood had been anchored in about 114 ft of water.
 The initial explosion caused flame and smoke to shoot up from amidships to more than masthead height.
 Within seconds, the bulk of her cargo detonated with a more intense explosion.
 Mushrooming smoke rose to 7000 ft, obscuring the ship and the surrounding area for a radius of approximately 500 yd.
 Mount Hoods former position was revealed by a trench in the ocean floor 300 ft long, 50 ft wide, and 30–40 ft deep.
 The largest remaining piece of the hull was found in the trench and measured no bigger than 16 by 10 ft.
 No other remains of Mount Hood were found except fragments of metal which had struck other ships in the harbor and a few tattered pages of a signal notebook found floating in the water several hundred yards away.
 No human remains were recovered of the 350 men aboard Mount Hood or small boats loading alongside at the time of the explosion.
 The only survivors from the Mount Hood crew were Lt.
 Wallace and the 17 enlisted men who had left the ship a short time before the explosion.
-Two of the crew were being transferred to the base brig for trial by court martial; and the remainder of the party were visiting the base chaplain or picking up mail at the base post office.
+Two of the crew were being transferred to the base brig for trial by court martial, and the remainder of the party were visiting the base chaplain or picking up mail at the base post office.
 Charges against the prisoners were dropped following the explosion.